-9 teenagers dead as flash floods hit Israel and West Bank
+10 teenagers dead as flash floods hit Israel and West Bank

-Jerusalem (CNN)Nine teenagers have died and one is missing from an organized trip after flash floods swept across Israel and the West Bank on Thursday afternoon, according to Israeli emergency response services.
+Jerusalem (CNN)Ten teenagers on an organized trip died after flash floods swept across Israel and the West Bank, according to Israeli emergency response services.

-The Israeli teenagers were on a group hike in the Tzafit Valley near the southern Dead Sea when severe storms hit the area, causing flash floods.
+The Israeli teenagers were on a group hike in the Tzafit Valley near the southern Dead Sea when severe storms hit the area Thursday, causing flash floods.
 The youths were students at the Bnei Zion pre-military academy in central Israel.

-Eight girls and one boy were among the dead, according to Magen David Adom of the Israeli emergency response service.
-Another girl is missing.
+Nine girls and one boy were among the dead, according to the Magen David Adom ambulance service.
+The last missing teen was found Friday.

+Two staff members from the academy are under arrest on suspicion of negligent homicide as part of an investigation into the deaths, police said, while a third remains under house arrest.

 More than a dozen other members of the group were rescued as the Israeli military and emergency responders launched massive efforts to find them in southern Israel.

-Former Israeli Foreign Minister Tzipi Livni , who was set to speak to the students Sunday at the academy, said, "An entire nation is crying today.
+Former Israeli Foreign Minister Tzipi Livni, who was set to speak to the students over the weekend, said, "An entire nation is crying today.
 An unimaginable and unbearable disaster.
 Today, I hug the families and the other heartbroken cadets."

 In the West Bank, Palestinian police and emergency services launched rescue efforts.
 Fifteen people were rescued in the village of Ubeidiya east of Bethlehem, Palestinian police spokesman Loai Zreqat said.

 Two other teenagers died in separate flash flooding incidents Wednesday when storms pounded the area, even bringing hail.
 A Bedouin teenager in southern Israel was swept into a stream in the Negev desert.
-He was pronounced dead after he was found, according to emergency responders.
+He was pronounced dead after his body was found, according to emergency responders.
 In the southern West Bank, a young Palestinian girl died when she was swept away by flooding near Hebron, police said.

 The weather caused accidents, road closures and traffic jams across the region, with low-lying roads submerged under a few feet of water.